 What does a local Councillor do?

 Local Councillors play an important role in bringing about positive change in their communities.
 You would be elected primarily to be an advocate for your area and a voice for the residents that live there.
 You would be expected to know your patch so you can raise any issues of concern and help to resolve any problems that may arise.
 Responding to residents’ queries (casework) will form a large part of your role.
 Councillors also make connections with, and support, local organisations, interest groups and businesses.
-While the main responsibility of a Councillor is to represent their residents, Councillors will also help develop strategic council policies – scrutinising decisions and reviewing policy proposals.
+While the main responsibility of a Councillor is to represent their residents, Councillors will also help develop Council policy, scrutinise Council decisions and review policy proposals.

 What skills do I need?